A simple, classic and cozy Crockpot Venison Stew recipe that's hearty and delicious! Easy to make and a perfect use for your venison!

 Instructions

-Prep Meat: Place cut-up venison meat in a large bowl and season with salt and pepper; toss to coat (feel free to use more or less salt according to preference).
+Prep Meat: Place cut-up venison meat in a large bowl and season with 1 tablespoon kosher salt and ½ teaspoon ground black pepper; toss to coat (feel free to use more or less salt according to preference).
 Set aside.

 Sear Meat: Bring a large cast iron skillet to a medium-high heat and add 1 tablespoon butter and let melt; swirl to coat.
 Add venison to the hot skillet and sear pieces on all sides, about 2-3 minutes.
 Remove from skillet and transfer to the slow cooker.

-Saute Veggies: Add remaining tablespoon of butter to the skillet (scrape up any bits of venison stuck to the pan) and add garlic, onion, carrots and celery.
+Saute Veggies: Add remaining 1 tablespoon butter to the skillet (scrape up any bits of venison stuck to the pan) and add onion, carrots, celery, and 2 tablespoons garlic.
 Move around pan until garlic is fragrant onion has softened a bit - approx. 2-3 minutes.
 Transfer to the slow cooker.

-Broth: Add beef broth, 1/4 cup pomegranate juice, 1 tablespoon tomato paste, & 1 teaspoon balsamic vinegar to a slow cooker along with the russet potato.
+Broth: Add 2 cups beef broth, ¼ cup pomegranate juice, 1 tablespoon tomato paste, & 1 teaspoon balsamic vinegar to a slow cooker along with the russet potatoes.
 (Note: the liquid probably won't cover everything completely - that's okay!).

 Crock Pot: Cover the slow cooker and cook on LOW for 7-8 hours or HIGH for 4-5 hours.

 Thicken + Veggies: Scoop out approximately 1 cup of broth in a glass measuring cup.
-Add the cornstarch to that cup of broth and whisk to combine.
+Add 1 tablespoon cornstarch to that cup of broth and whisk to combine.
 Pour back into the slow cooker, stir to combine.
-Add in the peas and mushrooms (if using), stir and cover again.
+Add in 1 cup frozen peas and 8 ounces baby bella mushrooms (if using), stir and cover again.
 Let cook another 10-15 minutes on HIGH as it thickens.

 Serve: Taste and add additional salt or pepper, as desired.
 Serve and enjoy!